Snowflake-Labs/terraform-provider-snowflake/docs/resources/procedure_python.md

 !> **Caution: Import limitation** To import the python procedure, snowflake-snowpark-python version must be explicitly set in Snowflake (i.e. `snowflake-snowpark-python==1.14.0`).
 You can verify it by running `DESCRIBE PROCEDURE <your_procedure>` and checking the `packages`.
 Check [#3303](https://github.com/snowflakedb/terraform-provider-snowflake/issues/3303) for reference.

+!> **Sensitive values** This resource's `procedure_definition` and `show_output.arguments_raw` fields are not marked as sensitive in the provider.
+Ensure that no personal data, sensitive data, export-controlled data, or other regulated data is entered as metadata when using the provider.
+If you use one of these fields, they may be present in logs, so ensure that the provider logs are properly restricted.
+For more information, see [Sensitive values limitations](../#sensitive-values-limitations) and [Metadata fields in Snowflake](https://docs.snowflake.com/en/sql-reference/metadata).

 -> **Note** External changes to `is_secure` and `null_input_behavior` are not currently supported.
 They will be handled in the following versions of the provider which may still affect this resource.

 -> **Note** `COPY GRANTS` and `OR REPLACE` are not currently supported.